FraCipolla/FraCipolla/README.md

 Not gonna lie: this project is incredibly hard.
 But the statisfaction when you start to render spheres and planes and cones and so on with **your** renderer is incredible.
 No much to say about this one, you can check everything you need in my repositories as well!

 ## Aim and Ambitions
 My personal preferences are Low level programming, especially OS.
-Since I'm very aware that I lack all the knowledge about this, I started studying on my own Assembly language and how to interface with the hardware.
+Since I'm very aware that I lack a lot of knowledge about this, I started studying on my own Assembly language and how to interface with the hardware.
 It's still a long journey but I can't stop to find it interesting and fascinating!

 - 🔭 I’m currently working on **ft_ls**: 42 project to replicate the famous ls shell command with flags!

-- 🌱 I’m currently learning: modern C++ by building a custon database!
+- 🌱 I’m currently learning: modern C++ by building a custom database!

 - 📫 How to reach me: matcip@hotmail.com